borisfaure/myi3status/README.md

-A wrapper on i3status written in go
+A wrapper on i3status written in go and rust

 Main Feature